Stadsorgelconcert in de Grote of St. Bavokerk

 Stef Tuinstra

 Haarlem is known worldwide as the city of organs.
-The city has two top organs with a monumental status: the Christian Müller organ in the Great or St. Bavo Church and the Cavaillé-Coll organ in the PHIL.
+The city has two top organs with monumental status: the Christian Muller organ in St. Bavo Church and the Cavaillé-Coll organ in the PHIL.

-Stef Tuinstra studied organ, piano, harpsichord and trombone at the Prince Claus Conservatory in Groningen.
-He obtained the Master's degree for organ Summa Cum Laude, the 1st degree diploma in church music and choir conducting end the Prix d'Excellence for organ.
+Stef Tuinstra studied organ, piano, harpsichord, and trombone at the Prins Claus Conservatory in Groningen and graduated Summa Cum Laude with a Master’s degree in organ, a diploma in church music and choral conducting, and the Prix d'Excellence for organ.
+In 1986, he was awarded at the International Harpsichord Competition in Bruges.

-From 1974 to 1992 Stef Tuinstra was organist of the Jacobuskerk in Zeerijp, from 1992 to 2023 part-time of the Nieuwe Kerk in Groningen.
-He is also part-time organist of the Martinikerk in Groningen.
-He is the leader of the Noord-Nederlandse Orgel-Academie (NNOA).
-Stef Tuinstra gives concerts and is a masterclass teacher in various European countries, Japan and the USA.
-He is known as an inventive improviser in various styles.
-Two cd productions received a shared Edison Prize and a cd album with the complete organ works of Georg Böhm is judged worldwide as a new interpretation standard for baroque North German organ literature.
+From 1974 to 1992, he was the organist of the Jacobus Church in Zeerijp and from 1992 to 2023 part-time at the Nieuwe Kerk in Groningen.
+He is also part-time organist at the Martinikerk in Groningen.
+He works at the Northern Netherlands Organ Academy (NNOA).
+Stef Tuinstra is known as an inventive improviser.
+His organ CDs and YouTube recordings are considered groundbreaking, of high artistic level, and permanently relevant.
+Two productions received a shared Edison Award.
+A CD album (label Document) featuring the complete organ works of Georg Böhm was internationally recognized as a new interpretative standard for Baroque North German organ literature and received a 10 in 'Luister'.

-As a certified organ building consultant, Stef Tuinstra works closely with various Protestant churches and foundations in the Netherlands and with the Cultural Heritage Agency of the Netherlands.
-He has now completed over 160 projects, including a significant part of the Groningen organ collection, known worldwide as a unique organ landscape of the highest level.
-He is also the author of various (international) publications on organ building and playing, including Bach's Passacaglia (click here for more information).
+As a certified organ building advisor, Stef Tuinstra closely collaborates with various Protestant churches and foundations in the Netherlands and with the Cultural Heritage Agency of the Netherlands.
+So far, he has completed over 160 projects, including a significant portion of the Groningen organ collection that is recognized as a unique organ landscape of top level.
+He is also the author of several (international) publications about organ building and playing, including one on Bach's Passacaglia (click here for more information).

-From May to October, concerts are held on Tuesday evenings and in July and August also on Thursday afternoons in the Grote or St. Bavo Church by renowned organists from the Netherlands and abroad.
+From May to October, concerts are held on Tuesday evenings and also on Thursday afternoons in July and August in the Great or St. Bavo Church by renowned organists from home and abroad.